PatrykkM/invoices-app/README.md

    - Frontend → [http://localhost:3000](http://localhost:3000)
    - Backend API → [http://localhost:8080](http://localhost:8080)

+   If everything goes well, you should see the frontend UI running and connected to the API.

 5. **Test the json import**
-   In frontend folder you have test.json from wich u can get data to create invoice

-If everything goes well, you should see the frontend UI running and connected to the API.
+   You can use the test.json file located in the frontend folder to load data for generating an invoice.

 ## 💻 Run locally (without Docker)